foustja/foustja.github.io/index.md

     <!--<title>Luxaeterna</title> -->
     <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.2.0/p5.min.js" type="text/javascript"></script>
     <script src="sketch1.js" type="text/javascript"></script>
+    <script src="torus1.js" type="text/javascript"></script>
   </head>
   <body>
     <div id='myContainer'></div>
     <p>
-     This first animation is a p5.js example sketch which I borrowed from an article on つぶやきProcessing by Koma Tebe.
+     The first animation is a p5.js example sketch which I borrowed from an article on つぶやきProcessing by Koma Tebe.
 (You can read about it <a href="https://medium.com/@koma.tebe/tiny-code-dbf26d84fe38">here</a>.)
      It's mainly an exercise to learn more about p5js, つぶやきProcessing, and embedding graphics.